Llanilltud Fawr – Llantwit Major

 ABOUT US

-The New Library is a partnership between the Church of St Illtud, Llantwit Major and the cultural charity Coleridge Cymru.
-Working with the Diocese of Llandaff we’ve created and are delivering the Landscapes of Faith project undertaken with the Welsh Government.
-Parallel to the Landscapes of Faith project the Diocese of Llandaff asked Coleridge Cymru for help to find more confidence to be the church in the contemporary culture of Wales.
-The New Library is part of the response to that call and its establishment was funded by the Allchurches Trust.
+The New Library was formed by a partnership between the Church of St Illtud, Llantwit Major and the cultural organisation Coleridge Cymru.
+From 2016 – 2021 Coleridge Cymru worked with the Diocese of Llandaff to create and deliver the Landscapes of Faith project undertaken with the Welsh Government.
+Parallel to the Landscapes of Faith project the Diocese of Llandaff asked for help to find more confidence to be the church in the contemporary culture of Wales.
+The New Library is part of the response to that call.
+Its establishment was funded by the Allchurches Trus

 Llantwit is a vibrant, welcoming Christian community who continue a tradition of worship stretching back 1,500 years.